viron-src/recrypt_model/readme.md

 ## Compliance questioning

 As part of regulatory compliance in rare cases if the system requires more user information before permitting a transaction then the UI will prompt for such information.
-In the case where an API is being used a gRPC error of ABORTED will be returned.
+In the case where an API is being used a gRPC error of FAILED_PRECONDITION will be returned.

 Log into the website and respond to the provided question to stop this error.